jvsingh/paypal-connector/README.md

 |street||no||
 |zip||no||

-Returns AddressVerifyResponseType} with the confirmation status of for parameter.
+Returns with the confirmation status of for parameter.